QASymphony/cypress-sample/README.md

 cypress run --env tests="<selected tests to run>"
 ```

 However, in reality, the scheduled test runs can be plenty as qTest user are allowed to schedule unlimited test runs.
-We will not pass the test runs (with any sort of delimiters) to the Cypress command because we will end up facing the limit for the maximum length of shell/bash command specific to an Operating System.
+So we will not pass the test runs (with any sort of delimiters) to the Cypress command since we will end up facing the limit for the maximum length of shell/bash command specific to an Operating System.

 The approach is to save the scheduled test runs (again, contained in the **$TESTRUNS_LIST** magic variable) to a json file then pass the file path to Cypress' run command.
 So the Cypress command will be something like this: